ihasidul/ihasidul/README.md

 # Hi, I am Hasidul 👋
 **Welcome to my GitHub.
 Currently, I am working as a software engineer.
-Interested in learning new tricks.**
+I am interested in learning new tricks.**

 <a href="https://www.linkedin.com/in/ihasidul/">